 The acquisition price you ultimately pay for the property is a combination of the purchase price and the cost of repairs.
-The amount you spend to acquire the house and get it ready to rent is the number that matters.
+As a real estate investor, the amount you spend to acquire the house and get it ready to rent is the number that matters.
 The article will guide you to a price, but you should deduct the cost of repairs and renovations from this number to arrive at an actual purchase price.

-When owning rental properties, your profit comes from the rents collected.
-You can control your return by adjusting the price you pay for the house.
+The yield for rental property investment comes from the rents collected.
+You can’t control the rental rate; it comes from the local market and similar properties, and you can’t collect higher rents by asking for them.
+You can still control your return by adjusting the price you pay for the house.
 You should always determine the rent amount and base everything on that number first.
-For this example, we will assume you are buying a property that will rent for $1,000 per month.

 In this section, I assume you are getting a loan to fund the rental house purchase.
 As you grow your rental portfolio, you will find it impossible to scale with conventional 30-year, fixed-rate mortgages.
-Getting more than four conventional mortgages is very difficult, and if you manage to get ten of these mortgages, you are cut off by regulation.
+Traditional mortgage lenders rarely fund a loan when the borrower has more than four mortgages, and if you manage to get ten mortgages, you are cut off by regulation.
 As a result of this rule, you will need to use commercial lending to fund your rental house portfolio.
 Commercial loans have shorter terms and higher rates.

-The table below shows the loan payment, for various principal amounts, given an 8% interest rate and a 15-year amortization period.
+The table below shows the monthly mortgage payment, for various principal amounts, given an 8% interest rate and a 15-year amortization period.

-In this scenario, we were putting 20% into the deal [mfn]Commercial loans require more down payment than conventional loans.
-A 25%-30% down payment is becoming more common[/mfn].
+In this scenario, we were putting 20% into the deal, but this will vary depending on the property’s value and borrower’s financial situation.
 Your cash flow should break even monthly if you can pay $78,480 for the property.
-However, you are tying up $15,696, and your only return is hypothetical long-term property appreciation[mfn]Some properties never appreciate, and some drop in value.[/mfn].
+However, you are tying up $15,696, and your only return is hypothetical long-term property appreciation.
 You should do better than that.

 In this section, I will assume you are paying cash for the rental house.
 When you can fund the entire purchase with cash, everything will be easier, and you should be able to close much faster.
 As stated above, I will assume the house will rent for $1,000 a month and doesn’t need any work to be ready to rent.